opencloud-eu/ios-sdk/doc/CONFIGURATION.md

 OC_FEATURE_AVAILABLE_UIWEBVIEW_BROWSER_SESSION=1
 ```

-to the preprocessor flags of the Xcode project of the ownCloud SDK.
+to the preprocessor flags of the Xcode project of the OpenCloud SDK.

 ⚠️ Please note that - as of the time of writing - new apps with `UIWebView` are no longer allowed in the App Store, and updates to existing apps will no longer be allowed to use `UIWebView` come December 2020.